 If your account was opened in 2015 but the lender increased your limit in the last six years, then those limit increases can definitely be looked at.
 And you can always get bank statements going back six years even from closed bank accounts.

-A better approach for old defaulted accounts?
+A alternative for old defaulted accounts?

 If the current creditor can’t produce a proper copy of the agreement, the debt cannot be enforced in court and you can simply stop paying anything to it.
 This applies to all credit cards, store cards and catalogues.